-This Annual Report on Form 10-K includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that relate to future events, our future operations or financial performance, or our plans, strategies and prospects.
+This Annual Report on Form 10-K includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Exchange Act"), that relate to future events, our future operations or financial performance, or our plans, strategies and prospects.
 These statements are based on the beliefs and assumptions of our management team.
 Although we believe that our plans, intentions and expectations reflected in or suggested by these forward-looking statements are reasonable, we cannot assure that we will achieve or realize these plans, intentions or expectations.
 Forward-looking statements are inherently subject to risks, uncertainties and assumptions.
-Generally, statements that are not historical facts, including statements concerning possible or assumed future actions, business strategies, events or performance, are forward-looking statements.
-These statements may be preceded by, followed by or include the words "believes," "estimates," "expects," "projects," "forecasts," "may," "will," "should," "seeks," "plans," "scheduled," "anticipates" or "intends" or the negative of these terms, or other comparable terminology intended to identify statements about the future, although not all forward-looking statements contain these identifying words.
-The forward-looking statements are based on projections prepared by, and are the responsibility of, the Company's management.
+Generally, statements that are not historical facts, including statements concerning possible or assumed future actions, business strategies, events or performance, are forward-looking statements as predictions of future events.
+Words such as "expect," "estimate," "project," "budget," "forecast," "anticipate," "intend," "plan," "may," "will," "could," "should," "believes," "predicts," "potential," "continue," and similar expressions (or the negative versions of such words or expressions) are intended to identify such forward-looking statements.
+These forward-looking statements include, without limitation, our expectations with respect to future performance and development and commercialization of products and services.
+The forward-looking statements are based on projections prepared by, and are the responsibility of, management and involve significant risks and uncertainties that could cause the actual results to differ materially from those discussed in the forward-looking statements.
+Most of these factors are outside our control and are difficult to predict.
 Forward-looking statements contained in this Annual Report on Form 10-K include, but are not limited to, statements about:

-- the ability to recognize the benefits of the Business Combination (as defined below), which may be affected by, among other things, competition and our ability to grow and manage growth profitably and retain our key employees; - the ability to maintain the listing of our Class A common stock on The Nasdaq Stock Market LLC ("Nasdaq"); - changes in applicable laws or regulations; - our ability to raise financing in the future; - the success, cost and timing of our product development activities; - the commercialization and adoption of our existing products and the success of any product we may offer in the future; - the potential attributes and benefits of our commercialized PlatinumTM protein sequencing instrument and our other products once commercialized; - our ability to obtain and maintain regulatory approval for our products, and any related restrictions and limitations of any approved product; - our ongoing leadership transition; - our ability to identify, in-license or acquire additional technology; - our ability to maintain our existing license agreements and manufacturing arrangements; - our ability to compete with other companies currently marketing or engaged in the development of products and services that serve customers engaged in proteomic analysis, many of which have greater financial and marketing resources than us; - the size and growth potential of the markets for our products, and the ability of each product to serve those markets once commercialized, either alone or in partnership with others; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our financial performance; and - the impact of the COVID-19 pandemic on our business.
+- the impact of pandemics or epidemics on our business; - the ability to recognize the benefits of the Business Combination (as defined below), which may be affected by, among other things, competition and our ability to grow and manage growth profitably and retain our key employees; - the inability to maintain the listing of our Class A common stock on The Nasdaq Stock Market LLC; - changes in applicable laws or regulations; - our ability to raise financing in the future; - the success, cost and timing of our product development and commercialization activities; - the commercialization and adoption of our existing products, including the Platinum[®] protein sequencing instrument, and the success of any product we may offer in the future; - our ability to obtain and maintain regulatory approval for its products, and any related restrictions and limitations of any approved product; - our ability to identify, in-license or acquire additional technology; - our ability to maintain its existing lease, license, manufacture and supply agreements; - our ability to compete with other companies currently marketing or engaged in the development or commercialization of products and services that serve customers engaged in proteomic analysis, many of which have greater financial and marketing resources than us; - the size and growth potential of the markets for our products and services, and its ability to serve those markets once commercialized, either alone or in partnership with others; - · our estimates regarding future expenses, future revenue, capital requirements and needs for additional financing; and - our financial performance.